Englishson0909/S24Corpus-final/README.md

-Examining 'Very' Across Written and Spoken Corpora: A Corpus Linguistics Approach
+## Examining 'Very' Across Written and Spoken Corpora: A Corpus Linguistics Approach##

-1. Introuduction
+# 1. Introuduction

 Corpus research has provided extensive data on how often words are used in texts and the typical patterns in which they appear.
 This information helps prioritize which vocabulary and phrases should be taught to learners, based on their real-world relevance and frequency.
 Unlike traditional methods that focused on teaching grammar rules by difficulty, a lexical approach emphasizes teaching vocabulary based on its practical usage in everyday language.
 This approach ensures learners acquire language skills that are more effective and applicable in real-life contexts.
 Additionally, corpus studies emphasize the importance of teaching collocations—words that frequently occur together in natural language.
 Mastering collocations enhances fluency and naturalness in language use, reflecting how native speakers naturally express themselves.
 By incorporating collocations and frequently used vocabulary into language instruction, educators can better prepare learners to understand and use language proficiently in various contexts.
 Thus, integrating corpus-based lexical research into language teaching not only makes learning materials more relevant and practical but also supports learners in developing communication skills that closely align with real-world language use.
 Well-selected chunks in the syllabus offer the learner the practical value of being among the most frequent, and hence most useful, elements of the language.
 (Lewis et al., 1997)

-2. Literature Review
+# 2. Literature Review

 * The primacy of chunks